open-blog-initiative/open-blog.dev/docs/contributing.md

 ## Share your blog posts :rocket:

-Before adding your blog post to Open blog, you should check those 3 steps.
+Before adding your blog post to Open blog, you should check these 3 steps.

 ### Post rules